 In general, having a bank account is still better than using a prepaid debit card.
 You could face a small transaction fee every time you use or deposit funds.These fees are easily avoided by using a non-ChexSystems bank account instead.

 A secured credit card is very similar to a prepaid debit card, with a few additional advantages.
 Most notably, transactions on a secured credit card report to the three credit bureaus, so you can use it to improve your credit score.
 However, in terms of improving your banking history, a secured credit card won’t do much.

 Non-ChexSystems bank accounts give everyone the opportunity to sign up for a checking account.
 With the long list of benefits of owning a checking account, there’s no reason not to sign up for one of these accounts.

-In particular, we recommend checking out CIT Bank and their Savings Connect account.
+In particular, we recommend checking out Chime and their Savings account.
 In addition to providing a safe place to store your money, you’ll earn an industry-leading interest rate on your balance.